wwarthen/RomWBW/Binary/Apps/ReadMe.txt

 are specific to RomWBW.
 The source for these applications is found in the Source\Apps directory of the distribution.

-The Tunes subdirectory contains some sample ProTracker sound files that can be played by the PTxPlay application.
+The Tunes subdirectory contains some sample ProTracker and MYM sound files that can be played by the TUNE application.